ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Returned value**

-- The timestamp component of `value` as a [DateTime64](/docs/en/sql-reference/data-types/datetime64.md) with scale = 3, i.e. millisecond precison.
+- The timestamp component of `value` as a [DateTime64](/docs/en/sql-reference/data-types/datetime64.md) with scale = 3, i.e. millisecond precision.

 **Example**